-where $\otimes$ denotes the element-wise matrix product, and ${\texttt{\textbf{N}}}\left(\cdot\right)$ is a normalization function which sets the values in $\bar{A}_w$ to $[0,1]$.
-Figures~\ref{fig:weight-b}--\ref{fig:weight-e} illustrate the same post-processing procedure introduced in Section~\ref{sec:post-processing}.
-Note that the hole-fill operation completes the closed dark regions inside the salient cat.
-Finally, we obtain the second saliency map, i.e., the weighted saliency map $S_w$ with the range $[0,255]$, as shown in Fig.~\ref{fig:weight-f}.
+Figures~\ref{fig-weighted-saliency-map-b}--\ref{fig-weighted-saliency-map-e} illustrate the same post-processing procedure introduced in Section~\ref{sec:post-processing}.
+From Fig.~\ref{fig-weighted-saliency-map-h}, we can see that the hole-filling operation completes the closed dark regions inside the cat.
+Finally, we obtain the second saliency map, i.e., the weighted saliency map $S_w$ with the range $[0,255]$, as shown in Fig.~\ref{fig-weighted-saliency-map-g}.